MoemenAdam/SkillBridge/README.md

 - **Responsive Platform:** Access Skill Bridge on any device - desktop, tablet, or smartphone - with a consistent and enjoyable learning experience.

+## Design Attribution

+The design for Skill Bridge was crafted using a free Figma template from [FreeFigmaTemplates.com](https://freefigmatemplates.com).
+We express our gratitude for the valuable design resources they provide.

 ## Technologies Used

 - React